The PCBU has a primary duty of care and must, so far as is reasonably practicable, ensure the health and safety of:

 - other persons at the workplace.

-The health and safety duty of an officer is explained further in Safe Work Australia’s Interpretative Guideline – Model Work Health and Safety Act.
+The health and safety duty of an officer is explained further on Safe Work Australia's website.

 Designers, manufacturers, importers and suppliers of plant, structures or substances can influence the safety of products before they are used in the workplace.
 They have a responsibility to ensure, so far as is reasonably practicable, that their products are without any risks to health and safety when used at a workplace.